 Tip – Plating is often necessary to be sure you have either of these types as some Type III/IIIa are close to Type Ia or Ic, so careful study required.
 Plating also required when you suspect you have either type but the defining design characteristics are unclear or missing.

-And a brief recap in Scott order;
+And a brief recap in Number order;

-Type I (Scott #18, complete design);
+Type I (Number #18, complete design);

 Type Ia (Number #19, nearly complete as described in our imperf article);

 Type Ic (Number #19b, also nearly complete as described in the imperf article);

 Type II (Number #20, complete at sides and top, but not at bottom);

 Type III (Number #21, outer center curved line at top AND bottom cut away);

 Type IIIa (Number #22, outer center curved lines at top OR bottom cut away (but not both);